-Four HERs have completed the transfer, with another 14 HERs in progress.
+Thirteen HERs have now completed the transfer, with another twelve HERs in progress.
 Remaining HERs are invited to submit proposals to take part in the project and should refer to the Open Call for Proposals in preparing their bid.

 This project builds on two phases of research and development work undertaken by the Data supply and Reconciliation between NRHE and HERs project, carried-out under Historic England’s National Heritage Protection Commissions Programme.
 The project researched and discussed the issues that would be involved in supplying NRHE data to HERs and the reconciliation necessary to achieve this.
 Wide consultation with HER Officers and other interested parties took place.
 There was overwhelming support to undertake this process, and a broad consensus on how best to do this.
 A range of possible solutions was evaluated, including a) fully automated import, b) managed/supervised import, and c) manual accessioning.
 The favoured method was manual accessioning assisted by web-based resources.
 This would enable HER staff to add the NRHE data to the HER through their normal user interfaces, copying from a definitive web-based view of the NRHE data, and each NRHE record would be signed off and correlated with HER record identifiers.

 This website provides an interactive map of the monument and event records in the NRHE colour-coded by their accessioning status.
 The map also shows the Historic Environment Record areas and National Park boundaries.
 Clicking on any record brings up information including a link to the full record details.
 The record details page includes all of the data to be transferred from the NRHE, and tools for the HER to record their work.
 Statuses are updated automatically when responses are entered, and cross-references are collected allowing the HER's web-based resources to be opened as soon as concordances are established.